-We operate four manufacturing facilities in the United States.
-The facilities are located in Ooltewah (Chattanooga), Tennessee; Hermitage, Pennsylvania; and two in Greeneville, Tennessee.
-The Ooltewah plant, containing approximately 309,000 square feet, produces light and heavy-duty wreckers; the Hermitage plant, containing approximately 279,000 square feet, produces car carriers; and the Greeneville plants, containing an aggregate of approximately 210,000 square feet, produces car carriers, heavy-duty wreckers and trailers.
-We opened our free-standing R&D facility in Chattanooga in 2019, containing an aggregate of approximately 34,000 square feet, where we are pursuing various innovations in our products and manufacturing processes.
+We operate five manufacturing facilities in the United States.
+Two of the facilities are located in Ooltewah (Chattanooga), Tennessee; one in Hermitage, Pennsylvania; and two in Greeneville, Tennessee.
+The Ooltewah plants, containing an aggregate of approximately 316,000 square feet, produce light and heavy-duty wreckers; the Hermitage plant, containing approximately 279,000 square feet, produces car carriers; and the Greeneville plants, containing an aggregate of approximately 210,000 square feet, produce car carriers, heavy-duty wreckers and trailers.
+We also operate a free-standing R&D facility in Chattanooga, Tennessee, containing an aggregate of approximately 34,000 square feet.

-Since 2015, the Company has modernized and expanded all of its domestic facilities.
-For a discussion of these capital projects, see "Executive Overview" in Item 7-"Management's Discussion and Analysis of Financial Condition and Results of Operations," of this Annual Report on Form 10-K.
+Between 2017 and 2021, we completed projects to modernize and expand all of our domestic facilities.
+For a discussion of these capital projects, see "Executive Overview" in Item 7-"Management's Discussion and Analysis of Financial Condition and Results of Operations," of this Annual Report.